Sky Max with NOW: Funny Woman to Brassic - what's on and how to watch

 What is Sky Max?

-Sky Max is the home for Sky’s blockbuster entertainment.
+Sky Max is the home of Sky’s blockbuster entertainment.
 The new channel launched in 2021 on Sky and its streaming service NOW, alongside Sky Comedy and Sky Showcase.

 Sky Max replaced Sky One, which had been on air for nearly 40 years.